 Real photos.
 The presence of traveler photos along with a review is a helpful indicator of authenticity.
 Professional photos have an almost too good to be true quality so we're not talking about those, but most photos we take on vacation or while traveling for business look wonderfully average.
 An average picture of a nice hotel room and an above-average review is a very good sign that the accompanying review is legitimate.

 At 2.2 billion, Facebook has more monthly active users than Twitter (336 million) and Instagram (1 billion)—combined.
 Facebook continues to reign in popularity over other social media channels.
 Even more importantly, 7 out of 10 consumers are more likely to use a local business, like a law firm, if it has information available on a social media site.
-Reputation Rhino can help you identify the most effective ways to help you and your firm stand out online.

 Instagram is a highly engaged global community with more than one billion active accounts.
 People come to Instagram for visual inspiration and the simple design allows captivating visuals to take center stage.
 Advertising on Instagram has the power to move people — inspiring them to see a brand or business differently or take action.